Jan Kasprowicz

-Jan Kasprowicz (12 December 1860 – 1 August 1926) was a poet, playwright, critic and translator; a foremost representative of Young Poland.
+Jan Kasprowicz (12 December 1860 – 1 August 1926) was a Polish poet, playwright, critic and translator; a foremost representative of Young Poland.

 Biography

 Kasprowicz was born in the village of Szymborze (now part of Inowrocław) within the Province of Posen, to an illiterate peasant family.
 From 1870 he studied in Prussian gymnasia in Inowrazlaw (Inowrocław), Posen (Poznań), Oppeln (Opole), Ratibor (Racibórz), and in 1884 graduated from Saint Mary Magdalene Gymnasium in Poznań.
 He studied philosophy and literature in German universities in Leipzig and Breslau.
 During his studies he began having articles and poetry published, working with various Polish magazines.
 For his activities in socialist circles he was twice arrested by Prussian police and spent half a year in prison.

 After his release from prison, at the age of 28 Kasprowicz moved to Lwów, where he spent the next 35 years of his life.
 He worked as a journalist and critic of literature and theatre, working for two years in the editorial department of the newspaper, the Polish Courier (Kurier Polski) and for the following four years (1902–1906) editorializing for the newspaper, the Polish Word (Słowo Polskie).
 At the same time, with unusual productivity, Kasprowicz wrote and had published his own works and poetry, to critical acclaim.

 In 1904 he received a doctorate from Lwów University for his treatise, the Lyrics of Teofil Lenartowicz (Liryka Teofila Lenartowicza).
 In 1909 at Lwów University he became the head of the Department of Comparative Literature, a department founded for him to run.

 The largely self-taught Kasprowicz mastered the classical Latin and Greek languages, as well as French and English.
 His works included critically acclaimed translations of great literary works: